asfarlathif/covidtrack/README.md

 ## COVID19 Tracker

-**COVID19 Tracker** is an application to track the number of cases and deaths due to COVID19 recorded worldwide and in each countries from 31st December 2019 to present day.
+**COVID19 Tracker** is an application to track the number of cases and deaths due to COVID19 recorded worldwide and in each countries from first date on record to present day.

 !["Map Tab"](images/home.png)